Skip to Content

 Is Non-Renewal The Same As Eviction?

-You have to keep in mind that non-renewal and eviction are two different processes.
-Eviction is how a landlord can legitimately remove a tenant from a rental property.
-This normally transpires when the tenant breaks a rule in their lease.
-Eviction requires legal steps, such as court hearings, and may necessitate the tenant’s eviction by law enforcement.
+It’s critical to understand that non-renewal and eviction are two different processes.
+Eviction is the legal process a landlord uses to remove a tenant who has violated the terms of their lease.
+This involves legal steps, such as court hearings, and may require law enforcement to remove the tenant.

-Non-renewal, however, is not about forcing the tenant to leave.
-This denotes that the landlord chooses not to extend the lease following the conclusion of the current lease term.
-However, a landlord cannot just wait until the lease ends and then suddenly ask the tenant to move out.
-Just like eviction, non-renewal should follow specific laws in your state.
-Laws about renting and leases vary by state.
-It is critical to perform research and understand the necessary actions to ensure that your non-renewal follows the law.
+Non-renewal, however, is not about forcing a tenant to leave due to a lease violation.
+This process simply means that the landlord chooses not to extend the lease after the current term concludes.
+A landlord cannot just wait until the lease ends and then suddenly ask the tenant to move out.
+Just like eviction, non-renewal must follow specific state and local laws.
+For St. Louis landlords, it’s essential to research and understand the Missouri state laws and local regulations to ensure that your non-renewal is handled legally and professionally.

 When and Why to Choose Non-Renewal